brett-schneider/blockcharger/proposal.md

 - identify necessary steps -> rough schedule with milestones

 ---
+- Transaction guarantees for seller and buyers
+  - time of payment: micro-payments?
+  - control of delivery
+  - secure trading protocol
+  - storage of sensitive data/privacy concerns

 # requirements
 - the recipient needs a client capable of using our protocol to purchase electricity
 - the provider needs a client capable …